israel1jol/portfolio/README.md

 ```
 ### More About Me
 I'm an avid gaming enthusiast.
-I love the playstation and i've been a ps nerd for the past 15yrs 🎮.
+I love the playstation, and i've been a ps nerd for the past 15yrs 🎮.
-I've recently taking an interest in learning data science with python and I hope this career path works out for me lol 😂.

 ### Projects